 Terms to know

-There’s a lot of terms in the ABA world and it can be tough to remember them all.
-Below you will find a list of some of the more common terms you may hear when discussing your kiddo’s treatment with an RBT or BCBA.
-More will be added over time!
+There’s a lot of terms in the ABA world and it is tough to remember them all.
+Below is a list of some of the more common terms you may hear when discussing your child’s therapy, treatment or services for autism diagnosis with a member of our InBloom Team.
+All of our Glossary of Terms for ABA Therapy are further explained as your child’s individual treatment plan develops.

 Antecedent

-An event, context, activity, etc. that occurs just before any type of behavior – For example, you say “clap” and your child claps his hands.
+An event, context, or activity occurring just before any type of behavior.
+For example, you say “clap” and your child claps his hands.
 In another example, you say “no candy” and your child begins to cry.

 Behavior